-A dissociative anesthetic available by prescription only, ketamine (also called Vitamin K, Special K and Bump) comes as a clear liquid or as a crystalline, white powder.
+Ketamine is a dissociative anesthetic available by prescription only.
+Ketamine comes as a clear liquid or as a crystalline, white powder.
 Used as a human or animal anesthetic tranquilizer on people undergoing major surgery, ketamine is difficult to make outside a specially equipped laboratory.
 Consequently, most illegal ketamine sold on the streets has been stolen from vet offices or hospitals.

 Ketamine primarily acts as an antagonist for the NMDA receptor.
 Antagonism of this receptor results in an anesthetic and analgesic state.
 The patient usually becomes amnesic, hallucinogenic, and dissociative while under the effects of Ketamine.
 This permits the surgical procedures to be performed without the patient feeling pain or remembering the procedure.
 The drug works efficiently on both humans and animals, making it a preferred anesthetic for both traditional doctors and veterinarians.

 Illicit use of ketamine is quite common, in part because the drug is much easier to obtain than other illicit drugs that produce similar effects.
 The main reason it is easier to obtain is because veterinarians often keep a large supply of the drug and usually have fewer safeguards than doctors or pharmacies on their medicine supply.
 As a result, the majority of illegal ketamine sold originally was intended for use on animals.

 Listed as a Schedule III drug by the U.S DEA, ketamine is desired by drug abusers for its hallucinogenic, sedative effects that resemble the effects of LSD or PCP but without the stimulatory response.
 Ketamine is mixed with water and injected intravenously, snorted as a dry powder or add to marijuana joints and smoked.